rackspace-infrastructure-automation/aws-terraform-vpc_basenetwork/README.md

 | vpc_id | The ID of the VPC |
 | vpn_gateway | The ID of the VPN gateway if one was created |

-### Examples

-The `examples` folder contains examples of general usage for easy copy and paste.